lucaspcamargo/troublob/README.md

 ## Building

-For the initial steps, you'll need Python 3 with the `lxml` library.
+For any way you choose, you'll need Python 3 with the `lxml` library.

+### Using the CI script

+This requires `docker`.
+Just run `scripts/ci-build.sh`.
+The output will be at `ci-build/out/rom.bin`.
+Thanks to doragasu for the docker container script.
+Note that this toolchain seems to build slower binaries (at least for this project)

+### Manually

 1. Init and update git submodules (`git submodule update --init`)
 2. Run the map processor script beforehand (`./scripts/process_all_maps.sh`).